Scholl Canyon Landfill: Proposed expansion

 The City of Glendale established its Zero Waste Policy in 2010, including to operating a clean, high-tech, and integrated waste management system, needing expansion of the landfill.
 In 2014, The City of Glendale issued a Draft Environmental Impact Report (EIR) to address potential impacts from implementation of the proposed Scholl Canyon Landfill Expansion project.
 The Draft EIR (DEIR) was circulated for a 60-day review/comment period from April to July 2014.
 It is for the landfill to transition to a conversion technology facility.
 Technologies such as gasification, pyrolysis, and plasma arc are being considered.

 At an October 2015 public meeting on the proposed expansion project and DEIR, the city stated it "has no immediate plans to proceed with any expansion and possibly may not for quite some time, if ever, depending on the success of the City’s aggressive waste management alternatives."

 Golf course and tennis courts

 The Scholl Canyon Golf and Tennis Club was built in 1993, by the American Golf Corp. based in Santa Monica.
 The 56 acres project was constructed on top of the northwest part of the landfill in the San Rafael Hills.
-The newer layout replaced a golf facility that was closed in 1989 after dangerous levels of methane were released from under the golf course.
+This layout replaced a golf facility that was closed in 1989 after dangerous levels of methane were released from under the golf course.